mapbox/earcut.hpp/README.md

 // Run tessellation
 earcut(polygon);

-// An array of vertices that are referenced by indices.
-// Type: std::vector<std::array<Coord, 2>>
-earcut.vertices;
+// Array of indices that refer to the vertices of the input polygon.

-// Array of vertex indices.
-Three subsequent indices form a triangle.
+// Three subsequent indices form a triangle.
 // Type: std::vector<N>
 earcut.indices;